 The parts of Power BI

-Power BI consists of a Microsoft Windows desktop application called Power BI Desktop, an online SaaS (Software as a Service) service called the Power BI service, and mobile Power BI apps that are available on Windows phones and tablets, and also on Apple iOS and Google Android devices.
+Power BI consists of a Microsoft Windows desktop application called Power BI Desktop, an online SaaS (Software as a Service) service called the Power BI service, and mobile Power BI apps that are available on any device, with native mobile BI apps for Windows, iOS, and Android.

 These three elements—Desktop, the service, and Mobile apps—are designed to let people create, share, and consume business insights in the way that serves them, or their role, most effectively.

 How you use Power BI might depend on your role on a project or a team.
 And other people, in other roles, might use Power BI differently, which is just fine.

 For example, you might view reports and dashboards in the Power BI service, and that might be all you do with Power BI.
 But your number-crunching, business-report-creating coworker might make extensive use of Power BI Desktop (and publish Power BI Desktop reports to the Power BI service, which you then use to view them).
 And another coworker, in sales, might mainly use her Power BI phone app to monitor progress on her sales quotas and drill into new sales lead details.

 You also might use each element of Power BI at different times, depending on what you're trying to achieve, or what your role is for a given project or effort.

 Perhaps you view inventory and manufacturing progress in a real-time dashboard in the service, and also use Power BI Desktop to create reports for your own team about customer engagement statistics.
 How you use Power BI can depend on which feature or service of Power BI is the best tool for your situation.
 But each part of Power BI is available to you, which is why it's so flexible and compelling.